jamesshore/quixote/docs/ElementRendered.md

 * The element or one of its ancestors has set the `clip` property in a way that clips the element out of existence.
 * One of the element's ancestors has set the `overflow` property in a way that clips the element out of existence or results in it being entirely outside the ancestor's visible scroll area.

-Note that this descriptor doesn't provide information about whether an element is visible.
-An element can be rendered, but still be invisible to the user—for example, if it's composed entirely of transparent pixels, or if the `visibility: hidden` property is set, or some other reason.
+Note that an element can be rendered, but still be invisible to the user—for example, if it's composed entirely of transparent pixels, or if the `visibility: hidden` property is set, or some other reason.

 **Compatibility Notes:** See the compatibility notes listed in the [descriptor overview](descriptors.md#element-rendering).